-SPIRIT 3 is a phase III, randomised, open-label, non-inferiority trial for patients newly diagnosed with Chronic Myeloid Leukaemia (CML).
-It intends to investigate the possibility of optimising treatment for CML and assess whether it is possible to reduce or stop treatment once a certain level of response had been achieved.
+SPIRIT 3 was a phase III, randomised, open-label, non-inferiority trial for patients newly diagnosed with Chronic Myeloid Leukaemia (CML).
+It intended to investigate the possibility of optimising treatment for CML and assess whether it is possible to reduce or stop treatment once a certain level of response had been achieved.

-As of September 2016 SPIRIT 3 has been terminated due to withdrawal of funding.
-Although this is very disappointing for us and the CML community, there has been another development recently which would have made the trial very difficult to run across the UK.
-NHS England and Scotland have competitive tenders out to procure generic imatinib for a January 2017 start and there are a number of potential generic imatinib suppliers for the UK.
-It seems likely that the price of generic imatinib will be considerably lower than Glivec.
-It would therefore be very difficult to ask Trusts to participate in a trial involving a randomisation between an inexpensive generic imatinib and other considerably more expensive TKIs, even if all drugs were NICE approved.
+As of September 2016 SPIRIT 3 was terminated due to withdrawal of funding.
+Although this is very disappointing for the trial team and the CML community, there was a development which would have made the trial very difficult to run across the UK.
+NHS England and Scotland had competitive tenders out to procure generic imatinib for a January 2017 start and there were a number of potential generic imatinib suppliers for the UK.
+It seemed likely that the price of generic imatinib will be considerably lower than Glivec.
+It would therefore have been very difficult to ask Trusts to participate in a trial involving a randomisation between an inexpensive generic imatinib and other considerably more expensive TKIs, even if all drugs were NICE approved.